Fluidigm Corporation (FLDM) has great growth outlook for 2020

 Fluidigm Corporation (NASDAQ:FLDM) trade information

-Sporting 7.14% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Aug 17 when the FLDM stock price touched $8.21-1 or saw a rise of 1.34%.
-Year-to-date, Fluidigm Corporation shares have moved 132.76%, while the 5-day performance has seen it change 9.16%.
-Over the past 30 days, the shares of Fluidigm Corporation (NASDAQ:FLDM) have changed 25.58%.
-Short interest in the company has seen 3.13 Million shares shorted with days to cover at 1.02.
+Despite being -3.1% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Aug 21 when the FLDM stock price touched $9.20-8 or saw a rise of 8.15%.
+Year-to-date, Fluidigm Corporation shares have moved 142.82%, while the 5-day performance has seen it change 4.32%.
+Over the past 30 days, the shares of Fluidigm Corporation (NASDAQ:FLDM) have changed 51.16%.
+Short interest in the company has seen 3.13 Million shares shorted with days to cover at 0.97.

 Fluidigm Corporation (FLDM) estimates and forecasts